GDemay/aviv/README.md

 The previous parsing was not able to parse everything correctly.
 If no price / area / room_count is found, values are set to None in the database.

-I move the parsing from update_data to a a class named core/parsing_listing
+I move the parsing from update_data to a class named core/parsing_listing

 Every parsing elements are separated in functions (get_room_count, get_price, get_area, get_place_id)